axelarnetwork/arcs/ARCs/ARC-8.md

 ### 3. Contract Instantiation

-We first instantiate contracts in a separate step before we registering them.
+We first instantiate contracts in a separate step before registering them.
 This ensures that:
 1. Chain operators have the opportunity to correct configuration mistakes before registering their chain contracts with the protocol.
 2. Instantiation can be performed by authorized accounts without requiring a governance proposal.